The Strategy Of China And Russia To End U.S. Dollar Dominance In Trade

 They advocate for creating a global reserve currency “disconnected from particular countries and capable of long-term stability, therefore overcoming the fundamental flaws produced by utilizing credit-based national currencies.”
 Both nations worry that if dollar inflation takes root, the trillions of dollars they each own will be worth less.

 The strongest currency has historically been the U.S. Dollar in the world for 80 long years.
-As we showed in the previous episode, this reserve currency position provides the U.S. with such unmatched control over the global economy that it can destroy any nation’s economy in just two weeks.
+This reserve currency position provides the U.S. with such unmatched control over the global economy that it can destroy any nation’s economy in just two weeks.

 It has even dominated significant players like Russia and China because of its power.
 Therefore, China and Russia have developed a comprehensive strategy to undermine the dollar’s global hegemony in this area.
 The USD’s market share among the world’s reserve currencies was 71% in 1999, but during the last ten years, it has decreased to less than 59%, and over the following ten years, it is expected to fall to fewer than 50%.
 If China and Russia’s plan is prosperous, a new reserve currency will start to emerge.